Black Friday Car Shopping Tips and Advice

 Dealerships will trade vehicles between themselves to get a buyer the model they want, but it takes a few days, and when they’re busy, they may not want to spend time doing this.
 Driving a few extra miles could be a better use of your time.

-You might also want to check your credit score before venturing onto the car lot, affecting the terms banks & lenders will offer you.
+It’s also a good idea to check your credit score before stepping onto the car lot, as your credit score impacts the terms that banks and lenders will extend to you.

 November is a bit late to boost your credit score for Black Friday car shopping, although there’s never a wrong time to work on your credit.